Be The Light: The BGYO Launch: Background

 The online concert runs for a total of one hour and fifty-one minutes, representing their mission to empower and motivate youths across the world while simultaneously lifting up the world of P-pop, BGYO stands for "Becoming The Change, Going Further, You and I showing the world what it means to be, Originally Filipino".

 The event started with Akira Morishita (Akira), JL Toreliza (JL), Mikki Claver Jr.(Mikki), Nathaniel Porcalla (Nate), and Angelo Troy Rivera (Gelo) introducing themselves through snippets of their childhoods, their days as Star Hunt Academy trainees, and the lessons they have learned, then coming out to the stage one-by-one.

 It was hosted by AI Dela Cruz and MJ Felipe.
 BGYO's Filipino and Korean mentors virtually relay their congratulatory greetings as they finally had their debut, as follows: vocal coach Kitchy Molina, Teacher Iron, Teacher Jun, Teacher Chan, Teacher Yong, Mr. Yoon, and Ms. Stella.

-Some of the Kapamilya stars extended their warm welcome and well wishes to BGYO, namely: Vice Ganda, Vhong Navarro, Kim Chiu, Inigo Pascual, Gary Valenciano and P-pop girl group BINI.
+Some of the Kapamilya stars extended their welcome and wishes to BGYO, namely: Vice Ganda, Vhong Navarro, Kim Chiu, Inigo Pascual, Gary Valenciano and P-pop girl group BINI.

 BGYO fans were also delighted with the band members solo performances, the behind the scenes of the music video and a sneak live performance of their debut single "The Light".
 A mini press conference were facilitated as well, along with the members of the press locally and overseas, right after the interaction with the virtual fans.